obsidian-tasks-group/obsidian-tasks/docs/getting-started/dates.md

 See [Use Filename as Default Date]({{ site.baseurl }}{% link getting-started/use-filename-as-default-date.md %}) for how to optionally make Tasks use any dates in file names as the scheduled date for all undated tasks in that file.

+{: .released }
-> 'Use Filename as Default Date' was introduced in Tasks 1.18.0.
+'Use Filename as Default Date' was introduced in Tasks 1.18.0.

 ---